soffes/blog/published/2012-05-18-why-the-facebook-ipo-matters/why-the-facebook-ipo-matters.markdown

 ---
-title: Why the Facebook IPO Matters
+tags:
-categories: industry
+- industry
 ---

+# Why the Facebook IPO Matters

 Facebook's IPO was today.
 Unless you're living in a cave, you already knew this.
 Facebook's IPO is a big deal.